-Submit your project online between Friday, May 6th and Friday, May 20th, 2016.
+Submit your project online between May 1 and May 12, 2017.
 Instructions for online project submission will be e-mailed to your team advisor.
-To ensure our judges will be able to open your files, all word documents and PowerPoints should be submitted as .pdf files.
-Deadline for submissions is 11:59pm EST on Friday, May 20th, 2016.
+To ensure our judges will be able to open your files, all documents must be submitted as .pdf files.
+Deadline for submissions is 11:59pm EST on Friday, May 12, 2017.

 Step 6: Attend the Data Jam Expo!

 All student participants, team advisors, family, and friends are encouraged to attend the 2017 Hudson Data Jam Expo.
 Bring your project and a tri-fold poster neatly displaying all ten components of your report.
 The Expo will be held from 1:30-3:30 on Saturday, June 3 at Marist College.

-Remember, while attendance is not necessary to enter to win merit prizes, the People's Choice Award and the door prize are only available to participants present with their projects during the 2016 Hudson Data Jam Expo.
+Remember, while attendance is not necessary to enter to win merit prizes, the People's Choice Award and the door prize are only available to participants present with their projects during the 2017 Hudson Data Jam Expo.
 Travel scholarships are available for students who live over 40 miles away and demonstrate financial need.
 Send us an e-mail (firstname.lastname@example.org) for more information about travel scholarships.